Goitseone-Themba/rust-income-divider/README.md

 # Income Divider

-A Rust application that's using [Slint](https://slint.rs) for the user interface.
+A Rust desktop application that's using [Slint](https://slint.rs) for the user interface.

 ## About

-This template helps you get started developing a Rust application with Slint as toolkit for the user interface.
-It demonstrates the integration between the `.slint` UI markup and Rust code, how to trigger react to callbacks, get and set properties and use basic widgets.
+This simple app is a business income divider.
+It takes the input amount and divides according to tax %, the owner's %, profit and operational const and displays the results.

 ## Usage